TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

-When the version of the source is published a look up will be made to see if a placeholder exists for a move operation and if so the record will take over the pid / “sortby” value upon publishing.
+When the version of the source is published a look up will be made to see if a placeholder exists for a move operation and if so the record will take over the pid / "sortby" value upon publishing.

 Preview of move operations is almost fully functional through the t3lib\_page::versionOL() and t3lib\_BEfunc::workspaceOL() functions.